ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     (optional) Removes a set of characters from the end of a list variable (see Note) before copying it.

         'string1' [,'string2', …]
-            one or more strings of text to be removed from the endof the variable.
+            one or more strings of text to be removed from the end of the variable.
 EMPTY
     Specifies whether the tested is empty (see Note 2). condition